Drishti-Chopra/NER-Use-Case/readme.md

 • Develop a new model which overcome the shortcomings of baseline model.

-• Identify future scope to further optimise the model.
+• Identify future scope to further optimise the model